Foods That Fight Pain

-When you have a lot of ailments, popping pills for every ache and pain can leave you feeling like a walking drugstore, so it’s no wonder that some of us would rather brave through a headache than take a pill.
-But can you fight aches and pains naturally with foods—without medication?
-While over-the-counter and prescription medications definitely serve a purpose, we’ve found science that shows you can get some pain-fighting effects from food.
-Here’s a roundup of research that Rachel Johnson, Joyce Hendley, Karen Ansel and Holly Pevzner have previously covered for EatingWell Magazine.
+When you have a lot of ailments, popping pills for every ache and pain can leave you feeling like a walking drugstore, so it's no wonder that some of us would rather brave through a headache than take a pill.
+But can you fight aches and pains naturally with foods-without medication?
+While over-the-counter and prescription medications definitely serve a purpose, we've found science that shows you can get some pain-fighting effects from food.
+Here's a roundup of foods that can help you feel better naturally.

 Good for: Sore muscles and aching joints